achtnullzwei/Doorman/docs/en/changelog/firmware.md

    Implemented settings compatibility for TCS TASTA (Koch TC60) IVW5xxx and ISW5xxx models.

 ### ✨ Improvements
-- **Fix Parser Command Length**
+- **Fix Parser Telegram Length**
-   Previously, the command length was not properly parsed, which occasionally led to 32-bit commands being misinterpreted.
+   Previously, the telegram length was not properly parsed, which occasionally led to 32-bit telegrams being misinterpreted.
 This issue has now been resolved.

 - **Configure Entrance Outdoor Station ID**
    It is now feasible to replace the entrance outdoor station in the exceptional instances where non-default addresses are utilized.
 The setup mode will also set the entrance outdoor station address.